JhanviBarot/play_2048/Project 3.md

 # 🎮 2048 Game in C++ - Terminal Based

-## ⚖ Why 2048 is More Challenging to Code Than Tetris

-At first glance, *Tetris* might appear more complex due to its graphical nature and falling block physics.
-However, from a programming and logic design standpoint, *2048 presents a unique set of challenges that can make its implementation even harder, especially in a **terminal environment*.

 ### Key Challenges in 2048:

 1. *Dynamic Grid Compression & Merging Logic*